-Many previous studies that have quantified the kinematics and hydrodynamics of cetacean swimming have been fortunate to use captive animals that can be measured reliably from a stable reference position (Fish, 1993; Fish 1998; Rohr and Fish 2004).
-While our methods are less precise, the sophistication of modern biologging and UAV technologies has allowed us to measure many of the same variables.
-Some, such as the amplitude of heave or angle of attack of the flukes relative to the body, are still beyond our reach and so we supplemented our empirical data with validated estimates for these unknown variables (Bainbridge, 1958; Fish, 1998).
-This combination of empirical data and strong estimates allowed us to quantify hydrodynamic and kinematic aspects of mysticete swimming using many of the same methods derived by Chopra and Kambe (1977) and validated for odontocetes by Fish (1998).
-The similarity between our methods and those of previous studies strengthens our ability to compare between species and taxonomic groups and determine more fundamental principles of oscillatory swimming.
+Many previous studies that have quantified the kinematics and hydrodynamics of cetacean swimming have used captive animals that can be measured reliably from a stable reference position (Fish, 1993; Fish 1998; Rohr and Fish 2004).
+While our methods are less precise, they provide a first approximation for many of the same kinematic variables.
+Some, such as the amplitude of heave or angle of attack of the flukes relative to the body are still beyond our reach, except in rare circumstances (Gough et al., 2019), so we supplemented our empirical data with validated estimates for these unknown variables (Bainbridge, 1958; Fish, 1998).
+This approach allowed us to quantify hydrodynamic and kinematic aspects of mysticete swimming using many of the same methods derived by Chopra and Kambe (1977), which has also been validated for odontocetes by Fish (1998).
+The similarity between our methods and those of previous studies extends our ability to compare swimming performance across vast body size ranges.

 Mean mass-specific thrust

-Thrust generation is a fundamental aspect of any swimming mode and the achievable mass-specific thrust for a swimming animal has a direct impact on its maximum swimming speed and, subsequently, the types and quantities of prey that it can capture (Fish, 1998; Potvin et al., 2009; & Cade et al., 2019).
-For cetaceans, high mass-specific thrust allows odontocetes to capture fast-moving, individual fish (Maresh et al., 2004) and allows mysticetes to achieve high speeds during feeding lunges to offset the deceleration during prey engulfment as well as the potential escape response of different prey types (Cade et al., 2016; Cade et al., 2019).
+Thrust generation is a fundamental aspect of any swimming mode and the achievable mass-specific thrust for a swimming animal has a direct impact on its maximum swimming speed and, subsequently, the types and quantities of prey that it can capture (Fish, 1998; Potvin et al., 2009; Cade et al., 2020).
+For cetaceans, high mass-specific thrust allows odontocetes to capture fast-moving, individual fish (Maresh et al., 2004) and allows mysticetes to achieve high speeds during feeding lunges to offset the deceleration during prey engulfment as well as the potential escape response of different prey types (Cade et al., 2016, 2020).
 Fish (1998) measured the swimming speed and estimated the thrust output for four odontocete species and found that thrust increased with increasing swimming speed for all species.
-Additional studies surrounding odontocete swimming speed and thrust have also found a similar relationship between increasing thrust and swimming speed (Weihs, 2002A).
-In this study, we found that the mass-specific thrust for normal fluking (at lower velocities of 1-3 m s-1) are very similar for all three species, and show similar relationships to Fish and Weihs in that thrust increases as swimming velocity increases.
+Additional studies surrounding odontocete swimming speed and thrust have also found a similar relationship between increasing thrust and swimming speed (Weihs, 2002A; Fish et al., 2014).
+In this study, we found that the mass-specific thrust for routine fluking (at lower velocities of 1-3 m s-1) are very similar for all three species, and show similar relationships to Fish (1998) and Weihs (2002A) in that thrust increases as swimming velocity increases.
+The results presented here correspond to the trends of the hydrodynamics of rigid moving bodies as the thrust (= drag as constant velocity) increases with the square of the velocity (Vogel, 1994).
+Furthermore, the propulsive motions of dolphins and fishes incur a further three to five times increase in thrust with swimming velocity (Lighthill, 1971; Liu et al., 1997; Anderson et al., 2001; Fish et al. 2014).